 It's time to address that discarded pile of magazines or strewn shoes—when it comes to first impressions, clutter counts.
-Seventy-three percent of real estate agents said cleanliness is the most important sight-based feature during a viewing, possibly because unnecessary furniture and décor can make a space feel small.
+73% of real estate agents said cleanliness is the most important sight-based feature during a viewing, possibly because unnecessary furniture and décor can make a space feel small.

 "A foyer should have absolutely no clutter," says Cresswell.
 "Everything, from decorative knickknacks to practical things like shoes, should have a designated place.
 Keys should be hung neatly on a key rack, and shoes should have a rack or boot tray.
 As for cleanliness, dusting and vacuuming go a long way."

 Instant fix: Use decorative baskets to mask mess.
 Position them by the doorway, under a coffee table, or beside a sofa to fake a cleaner-looking home without removing any items.

 The color you choose to paint your home can have a big impact on its value.
 A report by Zillow Digs found that slate gray was among the most disliked colors among guests and cut the value of a home by over $1000.
 If you're painting a guest room, real estate agents told Trulia that white, ivory, and eggshell are the most appealing shades to create an inviting space.

 Instant fix: If repainting your home isn't an option, pay attention to lighting.
 A carefully chosen floor lamp with the right colored bulb can subtly change the intensity of paint and is a perfect way to make a slate-gray room feel bright and fresh.